Brook Farm Historic Site

 This is the site of the 1840s Brook Farm experimental commune of Transcendentalists including Hawthorne, Dana, Greeley, Ripley, Margaret Fuller, and others.
 It was used briefly in the 1850s as a poor farm and in 1861 for training at Camp Andrew during the Civil War.
 A Lutheran orphanage occupied the farm from 1872 through 1943, with a treatment center on site from 1948 through 1974.
 Gethsemane Cemetery was established in 1873.
 Land was going to be developed into high-rises, before the state took over in 1988.

-Charles River Walk, Historic Site, Woods Trail
+Biking, Charles River Walk, Cross Country Skiing, Historic Site, Vernal Pool, Woods Trail

 Newton Assessor’s Map ID: [not in Newton]